 Yet not all anxiety is bad.
 Some stress helps us get things done.

 Psychologists Robert Yerkes and John Dodson discovered that physiological or mental excitement improves performance up to a point (Yerkes-Dodson law).
 Beyond that point, however, over-stimulation results in reduced cognitive performance and decreased productivity, as explained in this video from Harvard Business Review.

-The takeaway is to have enough arousal to make meaningful progress on your long-term intentions but not so much that your ability to get things done is impacted or your quality of life is diminished.
+The takeaway is to have enough arousal to make meaningful progress on your long-term intentions but not so much that it impacts your quality of life or your ability to get things done.

 Following are some common signs of productivity anxiety.
 Can you relate to any of these?
 I know I can.

 Tightness around the eyes, a furrowed brow, clenched jaw, forward head, rigid neck muscles, raised shoulders, holding the breath, shallow breathing, dry mouth, tightness in the belly or abdomen, contraction in the hips, tension in the feet, difficulty falling or staying asleep, pneumonia, even death (what the Japanese call Karoshi, or death by overwork).

 Thoughts and related feelings:

 I never have enough time to do everything. > overwhelmed, stressed, pressured

 All I do is work; I have no work/life balance. > exhausted, burned out, resentful